xzel23/utility/README.md

 - change type parameter for IoUtil.closeAll() to `? extends AutoCloseable`
 - complete Javadoc
 - code cleanup and bug fixes
+- XmlUtil.defaultInstance() and jaxpInstance() both return new instances for every invocation because the returned instances are not thread safe

 ### 13.1.2